Hudson is a city in Columbia County, New York, with a vibrant history and a promising future with much to offer.

 The boarding point is the Henry Hudson Riverfront Park, which provides an excellent view of the lighthouse if one wishes to see it from land.

-Established in 1925, the FASNY Museum of Firefighting is an interactive museum that consists of all things related to firefighting.
+Established in 1925, the FASNY Museum of Firefighting is an interactive museum comprising all firefighting-related things.

 You can spend the better part of a day here in this 50,000-square-foot space learning about the history of firefighting.